Best 40 UX/UI Books Free & Paid Versions

 28. Designing For Interaction: Creating Innovative Applications And Devices.
 Dan Saffer.

 How to create products that work as well as they look – more informal approach to interaction design through jokes and funny cases from real life.
+With this book UI design will be a piece of cake.

 29. Inspired.
 Marty Cagan.